|The short URL for this post is: https://katarinanolte.com/WordPressBlog/vkfFs|

 The book states that our Stone Age ancestors consumed more protein that we do today.
 This is because they munched on live bugs all day long.
 Examples of this practice can still be seen in today’s gatherer-hunters.

 Further, we do not consume too many carbohydrates today.
 The difference between then and now is that the fruits, vegetables, nuts and seeds consumed back then were all eaten right off the vine and in passing.
-Al the food was the equivalent of today’s garden fresh variety, whole and naturally organic, as well as densely packed with nutrients, including minerals and trace elements.
+It was the equivalent of today’s garden fresh variety, whole and naturally organic, as well as densely packed with nutrients, including minerals and trace elements.
 That was the original living food diet, packed with “life force” (living energy).

 The authors point out that certain fruits pack more fiber per gram than whole wheat and other ‘healthy’ grains.